Pinot noir: France

-Pinot Noir has made France's Burgundy appellation famous, and vice versa.
+Pinot noir has made France's Burgundy appellation famous, and vice versa.
 Wine historians, including John Winthrop Haeger and Roger Dion, believe that the association between Pinot and Burgundy was the explicit strategy of Burgundy's Valois dukes.
-Roger Dion, in his thesis regarding Philip the Bold's role in promoting the spread of Pinot Noir, holds that the reputation of Beaune wines as "the finest in the world" was a propaganda triumph of Burgundy's Valois dukes.
-In any event, the worldwide archetype for Pinot Noir is that grown in Burgundy, where it has been cultivated since AD 100.
+Roger Dion, in his thesis regarding Philip the Bold's role in promoting the spread of Pinot noir, holds that the reputation of Beaune wines as "the finest in the world" was a propaganda triumph of Burgundy's Valois dukes.
+In any event, the worldwide archetype for Pinot noir is that grown in Burgundy, where it has been cultivated since 100 AD.
+Burgundy is the most northerly good red wine growing district in the World.

-Burgundy's Pinot Noir produces wines that can age well in good years, developing complex fruit and forest floor flavors as they age, often reaching peak 15 or 20 years after the vintage.
+Burgundy's Pinot noir produces wines that can age well in good years, developing complex fruit and forest floor flavors as they age, often reaching peak 15 or 20 years after the vintage.
 Many of the wines are produced in small quantities.
 Today, the Côte d'Or escarpment of Burgundy has about 4500 ha of Pinot noir.
 Most of the region's finest wines are produced from this area.
 The Côte Chalonnaise and Mâconnais regions in southern Burgundy have another 4000 ha.

-In Jura département, across the river valley from Burgundy, the wines made from Pinot Noir are lighter.
+In Jura département, across the river valley from Burgundy, the wines made from Pinot noir are lighter.

 In Champagne it is used in blending with Chardonnay and Pinot Meunier.
 It can also appear unblended; in which case it may be labeled Blanc de Noirs.
 The Champagne appellation has more Pinot planted than any other area of France.

 In Sancerre it is used to make red and rosé wines, much lighter in style than those of Burgundy, refreshing served chilled, especially in warmer years when they are less thin.

 In Alsace it is generally used to make Pinot-noir d'Alsace, similar in character to red Burgundy and Beaujolais wines but usually consumed chilled.
 Prominent examples are Rouge de Barr and Rouge d'Ottrott.
-Pinot Noir is the only red wine produced in Alsace.
+Pinot noir is the only red wine produced in Alsace.